We are familiar with both multi & single mode fusion splicing so that we can deliver the best results for your project.

 We are capable of handling both aerial and underground fiber optic installation projects and our team of 80 employees with years of experience will make certain you are completely satisfied with the results.
 We can assure you that we will complete your project on time and on budget regardless of the size and complexity of the task at hand.
 Call today to learn more about our multi & single mode fusion splicing services or any of our other services.

-At GP Associates, Inc., we offer multi & single mode fusion splicing services for customers in Knightdale, Raleigh, and Durham, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.
+At GP Associates, Inc., we offer multi & single mode fusion splicing services for customers in Knightdale, Asheville, Charlotte, Raleigh, and Durham, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.